Valheim-Modding/Jotunn/JotunnLib/README.md

 - **NetworkCompatibility** - Allows plugins to define their own version requirements for clients connected to the server.
 Ensures a customisable level of interoperability with clients of differing mod configurations on a plugin-by-plugin basis.
 - **Config Synchronisation** - Allows administrators to adjust configuration values via an in game menu.
 Config setting is synced to connected clients.
 - **SimpleJSON** - We have imported SimpleJSON into our library at the request of developers who would simply prefer to have this dependency taken care of already.
 We use the MIT Licensed [SimpleJSON](https://simplejson.readthedocs.io/en/latest/)
+- **SimpleJVL** - Wrappers and extensions to allow broadside importing without hassle.
+Simple method names are useful for new programmers.

 ## Bugs, Support, Contributions